10 Trusted Home Remedies for Natural Anxiety Relief

 You’ve probably heard about lavender oil as one of the many natural remedies to reduce anxiety.
 But is it effective?
 A 2016 issue of the journal The Mental Health Clinician states that essential oil of lavender has a “favorable safety and efficacy profile.”
-Therefore, the journal notes that its “a reasonable alternative to consider in patients with anxiety disorders.”
+Therefore, it might be useful in the treatment of anxiety symptoms.
 Try putting a few drops of lavender essential oil on your pillow or in your bath, or add a few drops to a cup of boiling water and inhale for a quick calm-me-down.

 Add L-lysine to your diet

 L-lysine is an amino acid and one of the building blocks of your brain’s chemical messengers called neurotransmitters.
 Some smaller studies have linked L-lysine to a reduction of anxiety symptoms, including one in the journal Biomedical Research.
 It found that a combination of L-lysine and L-arginine was “a potentially useful dietary intervention in otherwise healthy humans with high subjective levels of mental stress and anxiety.”
 Protein-rich foods like red meat, fish, and cheese contain L-lysine.
 If you like cheese, then you’ll want to know about the 6 healthiest kinds of cheese you can eat.